Our Sponsors

 Autism Spectrum Disorder in Children

-Autism spectrum disorder (ASD) is a developmental disability that can affect a child's social skills, communication and behavior.
-Because most children on the autism spectrum will sit, crawl and walk on time, you may not notice delays in social and communication skills right in the first year of life.
+Autism spectrum disorder (ASD) is a developmental condition that can affect how a child behaves and interacts with others.
+Because most children on the autism spectrum will sit, crawl and walk on time, you may not notice early delays in social and communication skills.

-Looking back, many parents can recall early differences in interaction and communication.
+Looking back, many parents can recall differences in ways their child connected with the world as early as their first year.
 See What Are the Early Signs of Autism Spectrum Disorder?

 Children on the autism spectrum and their families can be healthy and resilient